Nikon D300 vs D3S

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D300 and the D3S have been discontinued, but can regularly be found used on eBay.
+Both the D300 and the D3S have been discontinued, but can regularly be found used on ebay.
 The D300 was replaced by the Nikon D300S, while the D3S was followed by the Nikon D4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D300 and D3S can be found, respectively, in the Nikon D300 Manual (free pdf) or the online Nikon D3S Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D300 or the Nikon D3S – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.